 If your garment is delicate, simply apply pressure to the top of the roll to remove excess water.
 Do not wring, twist, or pull delicate clothing made from fabrics such as linen, silk, or lace.

-4. Use the Oven
+4. Use the oven carefully

 If you would like to dry a small piece of clothing such as underwear, a t-shirt, or a pair of socks, you may be able to use the oven to dry it.
 This will take around 30 minutes.

 Preheat the oven to around 100°F/38°C and place your garment onto a baking sheet on a pan.
 Once the oven has become fully heated, turn it off and place your garment inside.
 Monitor your garment to check its progress and make sure to flip it so you dry both sides.